fluencelabs/ethdenver-2024/README.md

 At the very minimum, your Fluence Functions should have a read and write capability to the chosen storage solution and use different Aqua workflow scripts to demonstrate the read and write operation.

+### Spread Your Wings With Fluence, ZK or MPC  -- 1 x USDC 3,500, 1 x USDC 1,500

+Tackle either the MPC or ZKP track for fame and fortune!

-### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Functions -- 1 x USDC 3,500, 1 x USDC 1,500
+#### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Functions

 ZKPs are increasingly an integral aspect of Web3 solutions and allow provers to convince verifiers that their claim is true without revealing the inputs to the claim.
 ZKPs come in all shapes and sizes: interactive vs non-interactive, range proofs, etc.